 The treats will keep him occupied for a few moments.
 As soon as he picks up his final treat he may turn around and move to leave.
 If this happens, open the door.

-Don't forget, you should no longer be rewarding your Cocker for coming out, only for going inside and, as you didn't ask him to come out, don't praise him.
+Don't forget, you should no longer be rewarding your Cocker for going in or leaving his crate.
+However, if he comes out and you didn't ask him to come out, don't praise him.

 After practicing closing and opening the door a few more times, repeat the exercise but this time leave the door closed for 30 seconds after he finishes the last treat.